gsoules/MkDocs/digital-archive/docs/administrator/omeka-elements.md

 ---

 ## Add a new element
 An Omeka installation comes with a predefined set of elements that someone chose to contain all the types of metadata needed for items in your collection.
+At the Omeka level, an element is a container for a metadata value.
+In the Digital Archive, elements are referred to as fields, such as **_Title_**, **_Type_**, or **_Subject_**.
+Thus, the *elements* in your Omeka installation correspond to the metadata *fields* associated with items in your collection.

-However, from time to time you may find that you need a new element to store metadata that your were not previously recording.
+However, from time to time you may find that you need a new element to store metadata that you were not previously recording.

 Follow these steps to add a new element to your Digital Archive installation.